-The Provost will forward the proposed curriculum changes to the President or his/her designee for review and approval.
-If the President approves the proposal, then the President will solicit approval from IHL.
-If the President rejects the proposal, then the proposal is sent back to the Office of the Provost with a rationale which will either trigger a series of reviews and revisions involving various units and committees or it may end the proposal process.
+The Provost Chief Academic Officer will forward the proposed curriculum changes to the President or his/her designee for review and approval.
+If the President approves the proposal, then the President will solicit approval from IHL or SACS, if such higher-level authority is required.
+If the President rejects the proposal, then the proposal is sent back to the Office of the Provost Chief Academic Officer with a rationale which will either trigger a series of reviews and revisions involving various units and committees or it may end the proposal process.